Community Support Program Frequently Asked Questions (FAQs)

 What is an adequate level of English in the CSP?

-‘Adequate English’ means that a Primary Visa Applicant speaks enough English to be able to manage their basic needs in Australia and to perform their proposed employment competently and safely.
+‘Adequate English’ means that a Primary Visa Applicant speaks enough English to be able to manage their basic needs in Australia and to perform their proposed employment confidently.
 AMES requires Supporters to provide evidence of Primary Applicants’ English ability during the selection process.
 AMES also expects any CSP applicants we accept to be actively studying English (where possible) during the processing of their visa application, and to participate in the Adult Migrant English Program (AMEP) in addition to working following their arrival in Australia.
+The Department of Home Affairs has advised at the time of visa decision it is mandatory for the main applicant to demonstrate a functional level of English.

 What is AMES Australia’s model for the CSP, and what are the costs?